Is it possible to use only breathing to lower your blood pressure – instantly?

-Plenty of proof.
-For example, this study has proven that the simple act of deep breathing reduces systolic pressure as much as 10 mm Hg – after only doing it 6 times (!).
+For example, this study has proven that the simple act of deep breathing reduces systolic blood pressure by as much as 10 mm Hg – after only doing it 6 times.

 The Best Breathing Exercise to Lower Blood Pressure Instantly

-First, know that checking your diastolic and systolic readings is important, even when you’re feeling fine (use a high quality blood pressure monitor, like this one).
+First, know that checking your diastolic pressure and systolic pressure is important, even when you’re feeling fine (use a high-quality blood pressure monitor, like this one).

 According to WebMD:

-A blood pressure reading has a top number (systolic) and bottom number (diastolic).
+A blood pressure reading has a top number (systolic pressure) and a bottom number (diastolic pressure).
 The ranges are: